greenbeanorg/homelab-docs/RESTIC-BACKUP.md

 [#5-scheduling](#5-scheduling)

-Scheduled through **TrueNAS's own Cron Job UI** (System Settings → Advanced → Cron Jobs), not a hand-edited `crontab -e` — the same boot-environment survival reasoning as §3. `restic_backup.sh` runs on the primary schedule;
+Scheduled through **TrueNAS's own Cron Job UI**, not a hand-edited `crontab -e` — the same boot-environment survival reasoning as §3.
-`restic_check.sh` runs separately and less frequently (weekly is enough — no need to `--read-data`-verify 221G nightly).
+`restic_backup.sh` runs on the primary (daily) schedule; `restic_check.sh` runs separately and less frequently (weekly) and offset from the backup time so the two don't overlap and fight over the repo lock.
+Both jobs are live as of this writing.

 ---